-Approved derivatives transactions are for the purpose of both Efficient Portfolio Management (including hedging) and meeting the investment objectives of the Company.
+Approved derivatives transactions are for the purpose of Efficient Portfolio Management (including hedging).

-It is anticipated that the outcome of any use of derivatives for Efficient Portfolio Management in respect of the Company would be principally to hedge against currency risks and to reduce, rather than to increase, the risk profile of the Company.
-Movements in currencies may, however, render any such hedging ineffective.
+It is anticipated, therefore, that the outcome of the use of derivatives for the purpose of Efficient Portfolio Management would be principally to hedge against currency risks and to reduce, rather than to increase, the risk profile to the Company.

+Movements in currencies may, however, render such hedging ineffective.